mattermost/docs/source/install/install-kubernetes-mattermost.rst

     name: my-s3-iam-access-key
   type: Opaque

-**3. Adjust installation manifest**
+**5. Adjust installation manifest**

-To instruct Mattermost Operator to use the external database, modify the following fields:
+To instruct Mattermost Operator to use the external database, modify Mattermost manifest by adding the following fields:

 .. code-block:: yaml